BAJAJ FINSERV DIRECT LIMITED

 Corporate Bonds

-Public and private companies issue these debt securities or bonds to raise funds for expensive purchases or business expansions.
-You lend money to the company, which promises to repay the principal on a specific maturity date along with interest returns.
+Public and private companies issue these debt securities or bonds to raise funds for expansion or capital expenditures.
+You lend money to the company, which in turn promises to repay the principal on maturity, along with interest.

 Preferred Stocks